OpenBMB/MiniCPM-V/README.md

 - 🏆 **Trustworthy Behavior.**

   LMMs are known for suffering from hallucination, often generating text that is not factually grounded in images (e.g., faithfully describing non-existing objects in images).
-OmniLMM-12B is **the first state-of-the-art open-source LMM aligned via multimodal RLHF for trustworthy behavior** (using our recent [RLHF-V](https://rlhf-v.github.io/) technique).
+OmniLMM-12B is **the first state-of-the-art open-source LMM aligned via multimodal RLHF for trustworthy behavior** (using the recent [RLHF-V](https://rlhf-v.github.io/) technique).
 It **ranks #1** among open-source models on [MMHal-Bench](https://huggingface.co/datasets/Shengcao1006/MMHal-Bench), and **outperforms GPT-4V** on [Object HalBench](https://arxiv.org/abs/2312.00849).

 - 🕹 **Real-time Multimodal Interaction.**